When to break up is a daunting question, isn’t it?

 Look at the reality of breaking up and ask yourself: does it still make sense?

 Shouldn’t deciding when to break up be all about love and the two of you?

 Up to a certain point, yes.

 But relationships don’t happen in a vacuum and many people who misread the environment ended up making big mistakes.

-Here’s the exercise then: write down your options and lifestyles in case of breakup.
+Here’s the exercise, then: write down your options and lifestyles in case of a break up.
 Then write down your fears.
 Then research a bit or ask around.

 Looking at reality you might realize working on your relationship is better than breaking up.

 A woman might find out her sister’s offer to host her wasn’t that real after all.